Forbidden City

+The Forbidden City (紫禁城 (Zǐjìnchéng)) is the imperial palace complex in the center of the Imperial City in Beijing, China.
+It was the residence of 24 Ming and Qing dynasty Emperors, and the center of political power in China for over 500 years from 1420 to 1924.
+The palace is now administered by the Palace Museum as a UNESCO World Heritage Site.
+The Forbidden City is arguably the most famous palace in all of Chinese history, and is the largest preserved royal palace complex still standing in the world.

-The Forbidden City was constructed from 1406 to 1420, and was the former Chinese imperial palace and winter residence of the Emperor of China from the Ming dynasty (since the Yongle Emperor) to the end of the Qing dynasty, between 1420 and 1924.
+The Forbidden City was constructed from 1406 to 1420, and was the imperial palace and winter residence of the Emperor of China from the Ming dynasty (since the Yongle Emperor) to the end of the Qing dynasty, between 1420 and 1924.
 The Forbidden City served as the home of Chinese emperors and their households and was the ceremonial and political center of the Chinese government for over 500 years.
-Since 1925, the Forbidden City has been under the charge of the Palace Museum, whose extensive collection of artwork and artifacts were built upon the imperial collections of the Ming and Qing dynasties.
+Since 1925, the Forbidden City has been under the charge of the Palace Museum, whose extensive collection of artwork and artifacts was built upon the imperial collections of the Ming and Qing dynasties.
 The Forbidden City was declared a World Heritage Site in 1987.

-The complex consists of 980 buildings, encompassing 9,999 rooms and covering /178 acres.
+The complex claims to consist of 9,999 rooms in total, although experts have shown in recent years that the number only amounts to 8,886, covering 72 ha/178-acre.
 The palace exemplifies the opulence of the residences of the Chinese emperor and the traditional Chinese palatial architecture, and has influenced cultural and architectural developments in East Asia and elsewhere.
-It is listed by UNESCO as the largest collection of preserved ancient wooden structures in the world.
+UNESCO recognizes it as the largest collection of preserved ancient wooden structures in the world.
 Since 2012, the Forbidden City has seen an average of 14 million visitors annually, and received more than 19 million visitors in 2019.
-In 2018, the Forbidden City's market value was estimated at 70 billion USD, making it both the world's most valuable palace and the most valuable piece of real estate anywhere in the world.
+In 2018, the Forbidden City's market value was estimated at US$70 billion, making it both the world's most valuable palace and the most valuable piece of real estate anywhere in the world.

-The Forbidden City in Beijing is one of the largest and most well-preserved wooden structures in the world.
-It was listed as the first batch of national key cultural relics in 1961.
+It was included in the first list of national priority protected sites in 1961.
+The palace is extremely important to the Chinese public and nation, who often view it as a cultural and heavenly link to their ancestors.